 Curious about how you can make your training program work for you?
 Here’s how you can use it to reduce your turnover numbers and make sure your customers see the same smiling faces year after year.

-Why Restaurant Employee Training Matters in the First Place
+Why Restaurant Staff Training Matters in the First Place

 Some people still operate with the old school thought that all you need is servers with plenty of experience and everything will take care of itself.
 Wrong.
 Even if you have the most experienced staff around, there are still certain things about your specific bar or restaurant and the way that you do things that will be brand new to everyone.
 Step one is familiarizing them with the ways of your unique restaurant and the expectations that you’ll have of their service, and that starts with employee training.